 When coughing and sneezing, cover your mouth and nose, either with a tissue or your elbow.
 Discard the tissue immediately, and then wash your hands with soap and water or use an alcohol-based hand rub.

-If you experience symptoms such as coughing, fever or difficulty breathing, contact your doctor or medical facility immediately and share your recent travel information so they may determine if you should be tested for COVID 19.
+If you experience symptoms such as coughing, fever or difficulty breathing, contact your doctor or medical facility immediately and share your recent travel information.